zac7777/Entropy/Entropy/Structure/Welcome.md

 ## [[Maths Rules]]

 Sadly, once our world was re-designed in game form, compromises where made to maintain the many complexities of life.
-These are some global rules that describe what certain keywords mean, and how mathematical interactions take place, but they're subject to change by your taste.
+These are some global rules that describe what certain key-words mean, and how mathematical interactions take place, but they're subject to change by your taste.

 #structure